-If you have a typical episode of labyrinthitis or vestibular neuritis due to a viral infection then your doctor will usually be able to diagnose this on the basis of your symptoms and the examination.
+If you have a typical episode of vestibular neuritis or labyrinthitis due to infection with a germ (a viral infection) then your doctor will usually be able to diagnose this on the basis of your symptoms and the examination.
 Tests are not usually needed or helpful.